Minoan settlement Karfi on Lasithi plateau.

 The village was constructed on the eastern section of the magnificent limestone outcropping and experts say it populated the entire level space amongst the highs Small and Big Koprana and housed around 3,500 residents.
 The title Karfi (Nail), is unusual, and it was assigned afterward because its authentic historic title was ‘forgotten’.

 The village started in the period when the Minoans were pursued aside by the Dorian people who occupied Crete.
 It was established about 1100 BC at the location where at top of the mountain temple at this time existed.
-At this high faraway historical holy location tiny amount of Minoan culture lived through unharmed for around Four hundred years following the occupation of Knossos.
-In the mountains of Eastern Crete a non-Greek dialect was still being exist and frequently written into Classical times, and the individuals who spoke it continued to be recognized as ‘Eteocretans‘ – ‘true Cretans’.
+At this high faraway historical holy location tiny amount of Minoan culture lived through unharmed for around four hundred years following the occupation of Knossos.
+In the mountains of Eastern Crete a non-Greek dialect was still being existed and frequently written into Classical times, and the individuals who spoke it continued to be recognized as ‘Eteocretans‘ – ‘true Cretans’.

 The historical value of the location was initially described by Evans, however the village itself was initially identified by the English archaeologist, Pendelebury (1937-39).